bbauska/CAD101en/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-The example shows the input type=\"date\" field as it is seen in Google Chrome.
+The example shows the input type=&quot;date&quot; field as it is seen in Google Chrome.

 The input dialog varies from browser to browser.